parsix/parsix/README.md

 If we try to remove parse logic, compilation will fail.
 By using `value class` for our `Email`, we get the best of both worlds: more safety and same performance at runtime as using `String`.

 Through [visibility modifiers](https://kotlinlang.org/docs/visibility-modifiers.html) we can ensure that an Email must always be constructed through parsing, so that compiler will force us *do the right thing*.
+Check [Recommended Style](#recommended-style) for more on this topic.

 Please notice that if we want to get access to `Email` after parsing, we are forced to evaluate it and explicitly handle the failure case.